-How to Manage a Successful Guild in World of Warcraft Part 1
+How to Manage a Successful Guild in "World of Warcraft": Part 1

 So, now that you’ve created your guild and set up your foundation, you would like to know how to maintain a successful guild.
 Keeping a good guild is a lot of work, and cause many guild leaders to give up.
 You have to have the will, knowledge and patience to run a good guild.
 If you believe you are up to the task, the following tips should be able to help you along with your journey.

-Hopefully you’ve already decided what type of guild you want to be.
-However, in the event that you haven’t you need to decide now, before you start inviting random people.
+Hopefully, you’ve already decided what type of guild you want to be.
+However, in the event that you haven’t, you need to decide now, before you start inviting random people.
 Let’s go over the different types of guilds:

-PvE: (Player vs. Environment) – This is what my guild is.
+PvE (Player vs. Environment): This is what my guild is.
 A PvE guild is one that focuses on raiding and running dungeons.
 For example, my guild has a core raiding group that has raided since Firelands and will continue raiding into Warlords of Draenor.
-However, we are not only limited to raiding, we level up new characters and run dungeons, we run heroics at higher levels, and help each other with quests.
+However, we are not only limited to raiding, but we also level up new characters and run dungeons, we run heroics at higher levels, and help each other with quests.
 If you plan to run a PvE guild, you need to be prepared to run weekly raids, or at least have someone that you trust to lead raids every week.
 You need to have a basic understanding of how the classes function together, and how to fight the bosses in raids.
 You will be the one responsible for making sure the raid is prepared to fight.
 Meaning, make sure that people understand their roles, know how to play their class, and make sure you explain the fights thoroughly.

 Leveling: When someone advertises that their guild is a leveling guild, it typically means that they aren’t interested in doing much together end game, like PvP or Raiding, but instead focus on leveling up alts and the level of the guild.

 Role-play: I’ll be honest, I’m not entirely sure how Role-play guilds function, but it should be pretty self-explanatory.
 All of the members need to be greatly interested in Role-play, and you should conduct many RP sessions to keep the guild active.
-Be prepared to have to explain the basics and rules of role-play to new players, and take care of any drama that might ensue.
+Be prepared to have to explain the basics and rules of role-playing to new players, and take care of any drama that might ensue.

 Now that you’ve decided what type of guild you are going to be, you should have an idea of what type of people you are looking for.
-There are many different ways to get people to join your guild, including but not limited to: A macro recruitment ad to spam in trade chat, whispering guildless people, and using the games new guild finder tool.
+There are many different ways to get people to join your guild, including but not limited to: A macro recruitment ad to spam in trade chat, whispering guildless people, and using the game's new guild finder tool.

 Macro: When you go to advertise your guild in trade chat, you aren’t going to want to type it out every time.
-So, in these cases you will want to make a macro.
+So, in these cases, you will want to make a macro.
 If you don’t know how to make a macro, type “/m” and a popup box will appear.
 You will click “new” and type out your message.
 Once you are finished, you can click that macro button every time you want to advertise.
-Remember to not spam it though!
+Remember to not spam it, though!
 Only advertise every once in a while.
-The following is a Sample macro:
+The following is a sample macro:

 “<Souls of Darkness> is a level 25 guild recruiting more members to join our ranks!
 We do a little bit of everything, raid, dungeon, pvp, quest.
 We are very friendly, social, and help is always there when you need it.
 Contact me or any member online for more information or an invite!”

 Has this guide been helpful so far?
-(Keep in mind there is part 2 :P)

-Contacting guildless members: I do NOT recommend doing this, because it can be extremely annoying to the other people, but it’s something to consider if you can’t get many people to join your guild any other way.
+Contacting Guildless Members: I do NOT recommend doing this, because it can be extremely annoying to the other people, but it’s something to consider if you can’t get many people to join your guild any other way.
 You can search for people, typically people from levels 1–10, and if they don’t have a guild you can say something like:

 “Hey!
 Sorry to bother you, but I noticed you didn’t have a guild.
 My guild <guild name here> is level # and is recruiting people for things like questing, dungeons, RP, pvp(Whatever your guild is).
 Would you like to join?”